Does PTO count towards overtime?

 What is overtime?

-Overtime Law in Alaska
+Overtime Laws in Alaska

-Overtime Law in California
+Overtime Laws in California

-Overtime Law in Colorado
+Overtime Laws in Colorado

-In Colorado, overtime pay at a rate of time-and-a-half is mandated after 12 hours are worked in a single day, or 40 hours per week.
+In Colorado, overtime pay at a rate of time and a half is mandated after 12 hours are worked in a single day or 40 hours per week.

-Overtime Law in Nevada
+Overtime Laws in Nevada

-Overtime Law in Puerto Rico
+Overtime Laws in Puerto Rico

-Overtime Law in the Virgin Islands
+Overtime Laws in the Virgin Islands

 What is PTO?